jdittrich/userNeedResearchBook/text/dataAnalysis.md

 ### Prepare your notes for Analysis

-When you create groups of data it is good to know if the theme of the group is relevant across several participants or only concerns one participant.

-Thus, you should supply your each note (=line in the transcript) with a participant code.
+When you create groups of data, it is good to know if the theme of the group is relevant across several participants or only concerns one participant.
+To check for this, you should supply each note (=line in the transcript) with a participant code.
 A participant code works like a pseudonym: The user is not identifiable by his/her real name, but by a stand-in for the name.
 I use neutral number codes: The first person I did a research session with is P1, the second is P2 etc.

 > If you have this on your transcript:
 >